 Scott Walker’s “The Girls From The Streets” has flooded my daily course through wintering London in a radioactive blacklight this month.
 Alchemizing with the finger-freezing temperatures to illuminate steaming beacons of human collision around the city: buses, pubs, tube trains, Tescos.
-Pheromonal mirages to dissolve in.
+Pheromonal mirages.

 My addiction to the palpable tension between empathy and self-preserving survival instincts in these spaces is nothing new, but as I soak in it longer and longer each day, I’m discovering how malleable it is.
 How much softer its edges can become.
-I think it’s the orchestral chorus that has been coloring it with blues and reds, purples and pinks.
-Cold and warm coexisting.
+I think it’s the orchestral chorus that brought blues and reds, purples and pinks.

 There’s a dull but prickly guilt that accompanies such an intense sonderlust, which the song’s impish angle amplified in me at first.
 But it slowly revealed an obvious freedom in stomping where I had been tiptoeing.
 It wasn’t hiding the fangs in its smile or encrypting its urges.
 It just ripped down the road with a big mirror on its back and dared me to follow.